FRC5190/FalconDashboard/README.md

 ## Changes From Original Version
 This modified version uses meters instead of feet.
-It also has a saving functunallity on a per path level.
+It also has a saving functionality on a per path level.
 DiffrentialKinematicsConstraint has been added.
 Network Tables entries have been renamed to be used with TRIGON robot code table keys.